-In programming, a data type is a categorisation that specifies what type of operation can be applied to it without resulting to an error.
+In programming, a data type is a categorization that specifies what kind of operation can be applied to it without resulting in an error.

-Strongly typed and weakly typed programming languages are misconceptions.
-There is a type safety concept where a programming language intimidates or restricts type error.
+Strongly typed and weakly typed programming languages are commonly-held misconceptions.
+There is a concept of type safety, whereby a programming language constrains or restricts type error.

 Common Data Types

-- Integer – is a whole number that can have a positive, negative or zero value.
-It cannot be a fraction nor can have decimal places.
-It is commonly used in programming especially for increasing values.
-Addition, subtraction and multiplication of two integers results to an integer.
-But division of two integers may result to an integer or a decimal.
-The resulting decimal can be rounded off or truncated to produce an integer.
+- Integer – a whole number that can have a positive, negative, or zero value.
+It cannot be a fraction, nor can it include decimal places.
+It is commonly used in programming, especially for increasing values.
+Addition, subtraction, and multiplication of two integers results in an integer.
+However, division of two integers may result in either an integer or a decimal.
+The resulting decimal can be rounded off or truncated in order to produce an integer.

-- Character – refers to any number, letter, space or symbol that can be entered in a computer.
-Each character occupies one byte of space.
+- Character – any number, letter, space, or symbol that can be entered in a computer.
+Every character occupies one byte of space.

-- String – is used to represent text.
-It is composed of a set of characters that can have spaces and numbers.
-Strings are enclosed in quotation marks to identify the data as string and not a variable name nor a number.
+- String – used to represent text.
+It is composed of a set of characters that can include spaces and numbers.
+Strings are enclosed in quotation marks to identify the data as strings, and not as variable names, nor as numbers.

-- Floating Point Number – is a number that contains decimals.
-Numbers that contain fractions are also considered as floating-point numbers.
+- Floating Point Number – a number that contains decimals.
+Numbers that contain fractions are also considered floating-point numbers.

-- Array – contains a group of elements which can be of the same data type as an integer or string.
-It is used to organise data for easier sorting and searching of related set of values.
+- Array – a kind of a list that contains a group of elements which can be of the same data type as an integer or string.
+It is used to organise data for easier sorting and searching of related sets of values.

-- Varchar – as the name implies is variable character as the memory storage has variable length.
-Each character occupies one byte of space plus 2 bytes for length information.
+- Varchar – as the name implies, a varchar is a variable character, on account of the fact that the memory storage has variable length.
+Each character occupies one byte of space, plus 2 bytes additional for length information.

-Note: Use Character for data entries with fixed length, like phone number.
-Use Varchar for data entries with variable length, like address.
+Note: Use Character for data entries with fixed lengths, like phone numbers, but use Varchar for data entries with variable lengths, like address.